The creative tensions

 Embracing the paradoxical forces of art work

 Last Friday I gave a talk called “The Creative Tensions” at CD Baby’s DIY Musician Conference here in Austin, TX.
 It was only my second in-person talk since the pandemic.
 Great audience.
 I had a lot of fun.

 Sometimes when I have an idea that I think could be a book and the right client comes along, I’ll pitch it to them.
-If they say yes, it gives me a deadline to produce something.
+If they say yes, it gives me a deadline and a gun in my back to write something.
 (Steal Like an Artist started this way, as did Keep Going.)

-The basic idea of the talk is that creative work has a series of tensions which are created by opposing forces.
+The idea is that creative work has a series of tensions which are created by opposing forces.
 These tensions are not to be avoided or alleviated, but embraced as energy sources and sites of creative possibility.

 Heraclitus talked about the lyre (think of a small harp) and bow and arrow.
 I used the metaphor of a guitar: If a guitar string is wound too slack, it buzzes and makes no note.
 If it’s wound too tight, it’ll snap.
 Either way, no music.
 There is a proper tension that makes the string sing.

 And so it is with the tensions in creative work: if we want the work to sing, we have to find the proper tension.

 What became clear to me when I started putting the talk together is that my books have already addressed a lot of these tensions, just not in this explicit framework.
 So what I came up with was more of a remix of old and new materials.
 (That in itself is a particular tension with speaking — working up new material vs. “playing the hits.”)